BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 ### ENCHANTED BLADES

 **DURATION: TEMPORARY**

-*The caster is able to imbue the blades of their allies with powerful and ancient magic, making their weapons more likely to find a chink in their enemy's armour.*

 This power targets one friendly model within range.
 In the Fight phase, the target may re-roll all failed To Wound rolls.